MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 If you are a home user, see [Turn tamper protection on (or off) for an individual machine](#turn-tamper-protection-on-or-off-for-an-individual-machine).

-If you are an organization using [Microsoft Defender for Endpoint E5](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp), you should be able to manage tamper protection in Intune similar to how you manage other endpoint protection features.
+If you are an organization using [Microsoft Defender for Endpoint](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp), you should be able to manage tamper protection in Intune similar to how you manage other endpoint protection features.
 See the following sections of this article:

 - [Turn tamper protection on (or off) for your organization using Intune](#turn-tamper-protection-on-or-off-for-your-organization-using-intune)